whosonfirst-data/whosonfirst-external-overture-venue-us/README.md

 * While it may seem counter-intuitive to be able to know a locality ID but not its region ID this happens and reflects data that needs to be corrected in the Who's On First administrative dataset.
 Life is complicated that way.

-* The bzip-compressed CSV files in the `data` directory are tracked and stored using [git lfs](https://git-lfs.com/).
+* The bzip2-compressed CSV files in the `data` directory are tracked and stored using [git lfs](https://git-lfs.com/).

 ## DuckDB